 - Preheat oven to 300°F and line a baking sheet with parchment paper or a non-slip silicone baking mat.

 - Line up pretzels in rows on the prepared baking sheet.

 - Place one unwrapped Hershey's Kiss in the middle of each pretzel.

 - Bake in the oven for 2-4 minutes.
 You will know they are ready when the chocolate looks wet and shiny.
 (They will not melt down - so don’t wait for them!
 If they bake for too long then they will crack and burn).

-- Remove cookie sheet from the oven and carefully place a candy conversation heart on top of each hug.
+- Remove cookie sheet from the oven and carefully place a heart sprinkle or candy conversation heart on top of each hug.
 Gently press so that the candy sinks down slightly into the melting Hershey's Kiss.
 Careful, the melted chocolate and cookie sheet may still be hot.